Lone Star Legacy: Poetry, Prose, and History in Texas

 Volume 2 Number 2

-Lone Star Legacy welcomes Poetry, Photographs, Interviews, Prose, Essays, and Non-Fiction entries that capture extraordinary stories about everyday people and events connected to the great state of Texas.
+Lone Star Legacy welcomes Poetry, Photographs, Interviews, Prose, Essays, and Journalistic Articles that capture extraordinary stories about everyday people and events connected to the great state of Texas.

-Lone Star Legacy is published once a year.
+Lone Star Legacy is published in print once a year.

 C.O.
 "Brad" Bradford an Attorney, Public Safety Consultant, and former Chief of Police.
 He has been a resident of the city of Houston since 1979.